 VMware ESXi DCUI (Direct Console User Interface) Basics:

-First of all, just after installing ESXi we see a screen with Yellow and Grey background showing VMware ESXi version, CPU/Memory resources and the link to download the vSphere Client to manage that host in below format:
+First of all, just after installing ESXi, we see a screen with a Yellow and Grey background showing the VMware ESXi version, CPU/Memory resources and the link to download the vSphere Client to manage that host in the below format:

-However you can also download the vSphere Client from VMware website (above links will also use the same VMware link to download).
+However, you can also download the vSphere Client from VMware website (the above links will also use the same VMware link to download).

 ESXi System Customization: